 - Learn how to select the e-portfolio pedagogical approach that fits your teaching style or course outcomes.

 - Learn how to align assignments, tasks, and labs with e-portfolios.

 About the Facilitator

-Marcus E.R.
+Dr. Marcus E.R.
 Williams is an educator who has worked and taught in K-12 and postsecondary settings for more than 15 years.
 Currently, he is the content leader for economics and teaches AP Microeconomics and Macroeconomics at Newton High School in Covington, GA.
-He was voted the “top teacher”—a distinguished honor—by the top ten graduating seniors in the class of 2018.
-Mr. Williams is well known for his teaching style and for integrating technology into his classes, conference sessions, and workshops.
+He was voted the “top teacher”—a distinguished honor—by the top ten graduating seniors in the classes of 2018 and 2020.
+He was also selected as a finalist for "Economics Teacher of the Year" by the Georgia Council on Economic Education.
+Dr. Williams is well known for his teaching style and for integrating technology into his classes, conference sessions, and workshops.
 He has presented at numerous conferences, including NISOD’s annual conference.
 He also works as a consultant, training educators on how to employ digital learning strategies.
-Mr. Williams earned his B.S. from Clark Atlanta University, M.A.T. from LaGrange College, and his Ed.S. from Columbus State University.
+Dr. Williams earned a B.S. from Clark Atlanta University, a M.A.T. from LaGrange College, and an Ed.S. and Ed.D from Columbus State University.
 His goal is to inspire, educate, and build capacity.